ScottJuvik/PokeBrowse-IT2810/README.md

 The Restful API we chose for the project is called [PokeAPI](https://pokeapi.co/docs/v2).
 This API provides easy access to statistics for pokemons.

-When we get pokémons on the home page with no filters applied, the API call is as follows:
+When we get pokémons on the pokémons page with no filters applied, the API call is as follows:

 ```
 https://pokeapi.co/api/v2/pokemon?limit={resultsPerPage}&offset={pageNumber - 1}